 The bridge sits on stone abutments, and has a steel stringer center pier.
 It appears to be in good condition.

-It has been ranked as low significance due to the extremely common design, however it is a rather old span.
+It has been ranked as having local significance due to the extremely common design, however it is a rather old span.

 The photo above is an overview.
 It lies next to the Wells Rail Bridge